1987 Burlington, Vermont mayoral election: Democratic

 Caryl Stewart, who unsuccessfully sought a seat in the Burlington city council from the 3rd ward, and Paul Lafayette, who served as a member of the city council from the 5th ward, stated on August 24, 1986, that they were considering running for the Democratic mayoral nomination.
 Stewart announced her mayoral campaign on September 16, and Lafayette announced his campaign on December 2.
 Lafayette defeated Stewart for the Democratic nomination with 636 votes to Stewart's 240.

 Republican

 Frederick Bailey, a member of the Burlington city council, was considered as a possible nominee for the Republicans, but later announced that he would not run.
 The Republicans did not select a candidate to run in the mayoral election.

 Results

+Sanders notably won the 5th ward, which at the time was represented by Lafayette.